Az107/HTeaPot/readme.md

 [Spanish](docs/readme-es.md) | English

 HteaPot is a simple HTTP server written in Rust.
-It allows you to serve static files and handle basic HTTP requests.
+It allows you to serve static files and handle HTTP requests.
+It´s also a library to write http applictions like an api

 # Features